webpack/webpack.js.org/content/configuration/output.md

 The name is used depending on the value of the [`output.libraryTarget`](#output-librarytarget) options.

 Note that `output.libraryTarget` defaults to `var`.
-This means if only `output.library` is used it is exported as variable declaration (when used as script tag it's avaiable in the global scope after execution).
+This means if only `output.library` is used it is exported as variable declaration (when used as script tag it's available in the global scope after execution).

 ## `output.libraryTarget`

 `string`

-Read the [library guide](/how-to/author-libraries) for details.
+Read the [library guide](/guides/author-libraries) for details.

 Configure how the library will be exposed.
 Any one of the following options can be used: (the examples assume `library: "MyLibrary"`)

-`libraryTarget: "amd"` - Expose it using [Asynchronous Module Defintion](http://davidbcalhoun.com/2014/what-is-amd-commonjs-and-umd/) (AMD)
+`libraryTarget: "amd"` - Expose it using [Asynchronous Module Definition](http://davidbcalhoun.com/2014/what-is-amd-commonjs-and-umd/) (AMD)

 `libraryTarget: "commonjs"` - Expose it using the `exports` object (i.e. `exports["MyLibrary"] = ...`)